nmondon/Username/README.md

 # Hi, I'm Nicolas Mondon, software engineer and data journalist based in Paris

-I'm mostly doing quantitative analysis in politics 👸 and sport ⚽️.
+I'm mostly doing quantitative analysis and datavis in politics 👸 and sport ⚽️.
 For this, I use lots of:

 + Python & node.js for scraping, data analysis (statistics, NLP, machine learning)